HovKlan-DH/MyFirstM2M/README.md

 The MiSTer2MEGA65 project is done by **sy2002** and **MJoergen** and I have only tweaked their great work for the menu part (visible when pressing the HELP button) - I have no idea what the rest is doing ;-)

-I have listed below all my changes and how I "run it".
+I have listed below all my changes and what to modify and run.

 Font changes:
 * Manually modified but it is heavily based on "Anikki-16x16"